 The examination required to be passed as a condition for the granting of a certificate must test the applicant's knowledge of the subjects of accounting and auditing.
 A grade of seventy-five percent is required in each subject to constitute a passing grade.
 The time for holding the examination must be fixed by the board and may be changed from time to time.
 The board may prescribe by rule the methods of applying for and conducting the examination, including methods for grading papers and determining a passing grade required of an applicant for a certificate provided that the board to the extent possible sees to it that the grading of the examination and the passing grade requirements are uniform with those applicable in all other states.
 The board may use all or any part of the uniform certified public accountant examination and advisory grading service of the American institute of certified public accountants and may contract with third parties to perform administrative services with respect to the examination it deems appropriate to assist it in performing its duties.
 The board may permit a candidate to take the examination if the board is satisfied that the candidate will complete the educational requirements of this section within six months after the candidate's application to take the examination.

-The CPA Exam can be written during a 60 day "window" -- the first two months of each quarter (e.g. April and May).
-An application packet can be obtained from the Board office or from the forms section of the website.
+The CPA Exam can be written at anytime there are no longer "windows" -- Beginning July 2020 NASBA granted continuous testing.
+An application packet can be obtained on forms section of the website.
 All application materials are to be submitted in one package.
 Applicants are encouraged to submit applications 30 days in advance of their target writing date.
 The four sections of the CPA Exam may be taken individually and in any order.
 An applicant shall retain conditional credit for any section passed, for 18 months after their test date.
 An applicant must pass all exam sections within a rolling 18 month period (starting the date they took the first section passed).
-An Exam section may not be retaken in the same 60 day testing window.
+An Exam section may not be retaken until scores are released for that section.
 If all Exam sections are not passed in the 18 month period, credit will expire for any section passed outside the 18 month period.

 Applicants must provide proof of Completion of Professional Ethics: AICPA's Comprehensive Course.
 You can purchase the exam through the North Dakota CPA Society Ethics